Kaifeng-Gao/HanScripter/README.md

 | Llama3-8b-instruct (base model) | 9.804     | 0.325  | 33.393 | 0.892      |
 | Gemini-Pro                   | 13.378    | 0.388  | 37.599 | 0.907      |
 | GPT-4-Turbo                  | 13.284    | 0.393  | **38.335** | **0.908**    |

-## Dataset

-The [WenYanWen_English_Parallel](https://huggingface.co/datasets/KaifengGGG/WenYanWen_English_Parrallel) dataset is a multilingual parallel corpus in Classical Chinese (Wenyanwen), modern Chinese, and English.
-This dataset is created by Kaifeng Gao, Ke Lyu and Abbey Yuan.

-The code used to create and process the dataset can be found [here](https://github.com/Kaifeng-Gao/WenYanWen_English_Parallel).

-The final dataset contains four subsets:
-- **default**: A parallel translation dataset containing 972,467 translation pairs.
-- **instruct**: An instruction-tuning dataset consisting of prompt/answer pairs created from a 10,000-sample of the default subset.
-- **instruct-augment**: Similar to the instruct subset, with the distinction that the prompt/answer pairs have been augmented by Gemini-Pro.
-- **instruct-large**: An instruction-tuning dataset that includes all samples from the default dataset.
-\end{itemize}

 ## Dependency